StanfordSpezi/SpeziTemplateApplication/README.md

 The application also provides a [Firebase Firestore](https://firebase.google.com/docs/firestore)-based data upload and [Firebase Authentication](https://firebase.google.com/docs/auth) login & sign-up.
 It is required to have the [Firebase Emulator Suite](https://firebase.google.com/docs/emulator-suite) to be up and running to use these features to build and test the application locally.
 Please follow the [installation instructions](https://firebase.google.com/docs/emulator-suite/install_and_configure).

+> [!NOTE]
-You do not have to make any modifications to the Firebase configuration, login into the `firebase` CLI using your Google account, or create a project in Firebase to run, build, and test the application!
+> You do not have to make any modifications to the Firebase configuration, login into the `firebase` CLI using your Google account, or create a project in Firebase to run, build, and test the application!

 Startup the [Firebase Emulator Suite](https://firebase.google.com/docs/emulator-suite) using
 ```